ParaNorman

-The idea of ParaNorman came from Buter, who thought making such a movie for kids could help express the challenges kids face growing up, after realizing that zombie films often contained a degree of social commentary.
-Production of the stop-motion animation feature took place at Laika's studio in Hillsboro, Oregon for three years, with the animating stage of production lasting about two years and beginning in late 2009.
-Instead of using traditional 3D format cameras, the studio had sixty Canon EOS 5D Mark II DSLR cameras film the movie.
+The idea of ParaNorman came from Butler, who thought making such a movie for kids could help express the challenges kids face growing up, after realizing that zombie films often contained a degree of social commentary.
+Production of the stop-motion animation took place at Laika's studio in Hillsboro, Oregon for three years, with the animating stage of production lasting about two years and beginning in late 2009.
+Instead of using traditional 3-D format cameras, the studio had sixty Canon EOS 5D Mark II DSLR cameras film the movie.
 Jon Brion composed the film's musical score.

-ParaNorman was officially released on August 17, 2012, by Focus Features.
-It received generally positive reviews from critics, who praised its animation and humor, and was a modest box office success, earning $107 million worldwide against its budget of $60 million.
-The film was nominated for that year's Academy Award for Best Animated Feature and BAFTA Award for Best Animated Film, but lost both to Pixar's Brave.
+ParaNorman was released on August 17, 2012, by Focus Features.
+It received generally positive reviews from critics, who praised its animation and script, and was a modest box office success, earning $107 million against a budget of $60 million.
+The film was nominated for an Academy Award and a BAFTA for Best Animated Film.

 Plot

-In the small fictional town of Blithe Hollow, Massachusetts, Norman Babcock is an 11-year-old boy who speaks with the dead, including his late grandmother and various ghosts in town.
+In the small town of Blithe Hollow, Massachusetts, Norman Babcock is an 11-year-old outcast who speaks with the dead, including his late grandmother and various ghosts in town.
 Almost no one believes him and he is isolated emotionally from his family while being looked down upon by his own peers around the school.
 Neil Downe, an overweight boy who is also bullied, finds in Norman a kindred spirit.
 After rehearsing a school play commemorating the town's execution of a witch three centuries ago, the boys are confronted by Norman's estranged and seemingly deranged great-uncle, Mr. Prenderghast, who tells Norman that he soon must take up his regular ritual to protect the town.
 Soon after this encounter, Mr. Prenderghast dies of a heart attack.